JeremyTCD/Mimo/examples/blog/src/content/articles/articleWithAnExtremelyLengthyTitle.md

 ---
-jtcd.pageDescription: This is an example of an article with an extremely length title. jtcd.pageTitle: Article with an Extremely Lengthy Title jtcd.date: 11/07/2017
+jtcd_pageDescription: This is an example of an article with an extremely length title.
+jtcd_pageTitle: Article with an Extremely Lengthy Title
+jtcd_date: 11/07/2017
 ---

 # Article with an Extremely Lengthy Title